Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Spatial-Spectral decomposition

 \section{Spatial-Spectral decomposition}

-The experimental setup used to verify Eq.~\ref{eq:decomposition_gauss} is depicted in Figure ~\ref{fig:setup}.
+The experimental setup used to verify Eq.~\ref{eq:decomposition_gauss} is depicted in Fig.~\ref{fig:setup}.
 A collimated pump laser ($\lambda_\mathrm{p}=404.8$\,nm) is focused by the lens $L_1$ ($f_1=200$\,mm) in the center of a $20$\,mm length type-II periodically poled KTiOPO4 (KTP) producing SPDC around $809.6$\,nm.
-The resulting pump waist is $w_\mathrm{p}\approx60$\,µm.
+The resulting pump waist is $w_\mathrm{p}\approx60$\,$\upmu$m.
 A long-pass filter is used to block the pump laser and the two photons are transmitted and then separated deterministically by a polarizing beam splitter (PBS) later on.
 The crystal plane is imaged to the input plane of the detection module by a 4-f imaging system consisting of the lenses $L_2$ and $L_3$ ($f_2=100$\,mm,$f_3=1000$\,mm).

-The spatial mode detection setup relies on multi-plane light conversion (MPLC) to map an arbitrary spatial mode to a Gaussian mode and then is coupled to a single mode fiber (SMF), filtering the desired mode.
+The spatial mode detection setup relies on MPLC to map an arbitrary spatial mode to a Gaussian mode and then is coupled to a single mode fiber (SMF), filtering the desired mode.
+The MPLC scheme is implemented using 3 phase modulations on liquid crystal-based spatial light modulators (SLM), and has an efficiency of approximately $40$\% for all modes considered (Appendix~\ref{section:supp_classical}).
 After being coupled to the SMF's, the photons are detected with single photon avalanche diodes (SPAD) and coincidence counts are recorded by a time tagger (Qtag,$1$\,ns coincidence window).